genevaers/Workbench/database/db2/README.md

 //            SPACE=(TRK,(10,10),RLSE),
 //            DSORG=PO,RECFM=FB,LRECL=80
 </pre>
-To copy the information to MVS type
+To copy the information to your newly allocated MVS datasets type the following in USS:
 <pre>
-./GetMetaData.sh
+./MakeDB2Schema.sh
 </pre>
 ## Building DB2 Schema to contain GenevaERS objects
-First we'll start with building a new GenevaERS environment.
-A later section deals with how to build a GenevaERS environment and populate it with data from an existing environment, for example replicating an environment you already have.
+First we'll cover building a new GenevaERS environment.
+A later section deals with how to build a GenevaERS environment and populate it with data from an existing environment, i.e. replicating a GenevaERS environment you already have.

 For a new environment run these job in the following sequence.
-Do not do this when replicating an existing environment.
+DO NOT use this when replicating an existing environment.

 <pre>
 DRPALL      - drop existing database schema if it exists